Bani57/HowToRideTheShoppingCart/index.markdown

 ---

 ## Introduction
-When you look back at the last decade of your life, which are the most imporant things that come to you mind?
-Family vacations?
-Graduating from university Your first kiss?
-That one time in high school when you won a really important competition?
-Or maybe some sad event, like loosing a loved one?
-Well...we know one thing which almost certainly did't come to your mind.
-Grocery shopping!
-While we think about what we have to cook and what we have to buy almost every single day, it seems like such an irrelevant part of our life.
-Just like doing loundry, or bushing your teeth, or reading generic emails from some random associations at EPFL you've never heard off, ...
+When you look back at the last decade of your life, what do you see?
+Which are the most imporant things that pop into your mind?
+Family vacation?
+Graduating from university?
+First kiss?
+Winning a competition?
+That moment when you, for the first time, held your baby in your arms?
+Or is it maybe some sad event, like loosing a loved one?
+While these situations significantly shape our lives and make us who we are today, life of each individual consists of other, "background" processes and occasions.
+They almost certainly don't come to our minds as being momentous, but they for sure affect our mood, relationships, and, overall, build our everyday life.
+One of these things is - you won't believe - grocery shopping!
+It follows, at first sight, that grocery shopping is such an irrelevant part of our life.
+After all, it is nothing more than a routine, right?
+Doing laundry, brushing your teeth, reading generic e-mails from some random EPFL associations you've never heard of... - it seems like this is all done in a self-acting manner, automatically and mechanically.
+However, if you take a closer look, grocery shopping imposes heavy demands on our time, and has a direct impact on what we eat, how we spend our money and manage our time, which consequently influences our social life and well-being as a whole.

-Let’s face it: grocery shopping is not a skill most of us intentionally invested effort in pursuing.
-However, people more than often find themselves in situations where they return home with two bags of groceries and realize that they are missing the only item they initially were out for.
-Sometimes, not having a clear idea about our inventory state, we end up being tempted into the all sorts of treats that are over and above our necessities.
-Or we buy products to showcase our cooking abilities for the family dinner but somehow, we end up with the fridge full of everything, hoping to roll up our sleeves tomorrow.
-We are often surprised by the number of items we throw away because the expiration date passed two months ago!
+Let’s face it: grocery shopping is not a skill most of us would intentionally invest effort in pursuing.
+Nevertheless, people quite often find themselves in an unpleasant situation.
+Picture this!
+You want to prepare amazing spicy devil eggs for the movie night with your friends, but you're missing chilli peppers and apple cider vinegar.
+Next thing, you find yourself in the super market looking for what you went for in the first place, but shiny packages and beautiful colors are occupying your attention and your senses.
+Suddenly, you return home with two bags of groceries, and guess what! - you didn't buy jalapeños and vinegar!
+Why is it like that?
+Well, not having sometimes a clear idea about our inventory state, we end up being tempted into all sorts of treats that are over and above our necessities.
+Or, we plan to showcase our cooking abilities by preparing a plentiful lunch with several courses.
+So, we go shopping for various and numerous products - many of which we don't need or are not needed in that quantity.
+Guided by our instinct and instant desires when grocery shopping, rather than being prepared and aware of what we really need, we end up with the fridge full of everything, often surprised by the number of items which have to be thrown away because expiration date passed two months ago!

-In this story we try to address the following research question: What is the interplay between income and expenses?
+Through this story, we aim to address the following research question: What is the interplay between income and expenses?
 In particular, we are interested in the following: How do households choose to organize their limited annual income according to their shopping expenses?
 Can we infer different household types based on the relation between their income and transaction statistics?
-Are some demographic properties of the household's indicators of this relation as well?
+Are there some demographic properties of the household's indicators of this relation as well?
 To begin answering our questions, we first perform data exploration on the Dunnhumby dataset.
 #### This dataset contains the following information:
-1. Demographic information, including annual income, family size, homeownership, ...
+1. Demographic information, including annual income, family size, homeownership (...);
-2. Product information, including the manufactur, product category (soft drinks, fruits, vegetables, ...) and other information
+2. Product information, including the manufacturer, product category (soft drinks, fruits, vegetables, ...), and other information;
-3. Information about transactions, including the products bought, their prices, time of purchase, ....
+3. Information about transactions, including the purchased products, their prices, time of purchase (...).

-#### Amogst others, we expect the following factors to be decisive in how peole spend their annual income:
+#### Amongst others, we expect the following factors to be decisive in how peole spend their annual income:
-1. Household income:
+1. Household income
     - In our dataset we have several categories ranging from below 15,000 to over 250,000 USD p.a.
 2. Shopping habits
     - It mainly depends on the day of the week
 2. Advertisement campaigns
     - Some households take active participation in campaigns which significantly lowers the expenses
 3. Products vary in price
-    - Some products are much more expensive than others, nonetheless their purchase is unavoidable
+    - Some products are much more expensive than others; nonetheless, their purchase is unavoidable
-4. Households preferences
+4. Household's preferences
-    - Households with lower income tend to buy low-budget goods, as opposed to households with higher income that buy high-end goods (like organic food)
+    - Households with lower income tend to buy low-budget goods, as opposed to households with higher income which seek to purchase high-end goods (like organic food)
 5. Demographics
-6. Number and ages of children in the family
+6. Number and age of children in the family